patjed41/IPP-1-SimilarLines/README.md

 # Similar-lines

-Content of the can be found in the task folder.
+Content of the task can be found in the task folder.